Noggin (cup)

-A noggin is a small drinking cup, generally carved from the burr (English) or burl (US) of a tree.
+A noggin is a small drinking cup, generally carved from the burr of a tree.
 The noggin was first mentioned in the mid 17th century, initially as the cup, and later coming to mean a quarter of a pint equal to a gill.
 Its use later spread to North America.

-The cup's origins are not certain, but are probably from nog (a strong type of ale brewed in Norfolk, England).
+The origin of the name is not certain, but probably derives from nog, a strong type of ale brewed in Norfolk, England.
 The noggin then became a noigin (Irish) or noigean (Gaelic).